sylvanc/pony-lecture/slides.md

 ```

 * <!-- .element: class="fragment"--> If Alice leaves the cinema and goes to the pub, can someone see her in the pub and the cinema at the same time?
-* <!-- .element: class="fragment"--> If Bob sees Alice leave the cinema and follows her to the pub, will she already be at the pub?
+* <!-- .element: class="fragment"--> If Bob sees Alice leave the cinema and follows her to the pub, can he arrive at the pub before her?

 ----